 4.2.
 Index Page

-The index page will consist of all the populated list of polls along with buttons that we can use to view and delete polls.
+The index page will consist of all the populated lists of polls, along with buttons that we can utilize to view and delete polls.

 Edit the index.php file and add: